 This section of the Code does not cover financial assets (see Chapter 7), intangible assets held for sale in the ordinary course of business (see Chapter 5), leases within the scope of IFRS 16 and Section 4.2 of the Code (however, this section of the Code applies to leased intangible assets after initial recognition), non-current assets classified as held for sale (see Section 4.9), assets arising from employee benefits (see Chapter 6) or contract assets (in accordance with Section 2.7).
 Intangible heritage assets are accounted for in accordance with this section of the Code subject to the specific requirements of Section 4.10.

+Adaptation and interpretation for the public sector context

+The following adaptations and interpretation of IAS 38 for the public sector context apply.

+The option to measure intangible assets using the revaluation model is withdrawn.
+Authorities that have been using the revaluation model should disclose this change in methodology at the transition date (1 April 2025).

+The carrying values at the transition date will be considered historical cost (IAS 38 paragraph 72).

 Accounting requirements